 The Severn Area Rescue Association (SARA) is an independent Inshore Rescue Boat and Land Search organisation covering the Severn Estuary, upper reaches of the River Severn, and the rivers Wye, Bristol Avon, Tewkesbury Avon and Usk.

-There are very few organisations like ours, from inshore lifeboats dedicated to HM Coastguard, to looking for missing persons for the Police.
+There are very few organisations which operate like ours, from inshore lifeboats dedicated to HM Coastguard, to looking for missing persons for the Police.
 Each of our stations are in tune with the needs of their communities and the difference in equipment reflect the challenging environment they work in.